 Kylee Middleton is the owner of Piper & Scoot, an online clothing boutique.
 While P&S has a brick and mortar storefront in Utah, a large number of their transactions happen online.

-Even though one might think the shop owner’s primary interest is to just move product off the shelves as quickly as possible, Kylee seems to prioritize happy, satisfied customers over blind sales.
+Even though one might think the shop owner’s primary interest is to just move product off the shelves as quickly as possible, Kylee seems to prioritize happy, satisfied customers over impersonal sales.
 To that end, she uses Stories to set people up for purchasing success.
 Since online shoppers may feel uneasy about how something will actually fit (which is nearly impossible to determine by just looking at the pictures online), Kylee has mastered the art of the Story “try on” session for her 135K Instagram followers.

 Here’s how it works.
 New clothing arrives in store twice a week on Tuesdays and Fridays.
 As soon as the shipment is in, Kylee tries on select pieces on camera to describe the actual fit on a “real human” (AKA not a model).
 Kylee is honest about the fit and transparent about her height and clothing size.
 She even calls attention to her broad shoulders and long torso that sometimes make certain cuts fit a bit tighter across her arms and waist.
 I share the broad shoulder concern, so I always appreciate when she specifically mentions that her arms do or do not fit comfortably in a dress or top.